ISSUE 02

 @wolfgangzimm

 Wolfgang’s relationship with SUSTO goes back to when he was nineteen, convincing Justin Osborne to record in his Rock Hill basement.
 That basement session set off a connection that hasn’t let up.
 “Justin has been one of my best friends and favorite people in the world for a long time now,” he told me.
-“We had children around the same time, and we’ve shared a lot of life experiences together like that.”
 The way Wolfgang talks about Justin says everything: it’s all about honesty.
 “His first line of a song is the thing that ropes you in,” he said, quoting them like they were etched in his memory:

-Those lines are a reminder of what he values: truth you can’t ignore.
+Those lines are a reminder of what he values: a certain truth you can’t ignore.

 With Johnny Delaware, the lesson was different.
 “He’s got this relic of the '70s